- Preprimary, Elementary, and Secondary Education Participation

 - Appendix B. Glossary

 This report uses statistics to examine current conditions and changes over time in education activities and outcomes for different racial/ethnic groups in the United States.
-The indicators in this report show that some traditionally disadvantaged racial/ethnic groups have made strides in educational achievement over the past few decades, but that gaps still persist.
+The indicators in this report show that some traditionally disadvantaged racial/ethnic groups have made strides in educational achievement, but that gaps still persist.

-Disparities in the educational participation and attainment of different racial/ethnic groups in the United States are well documented (Ross et al. 2012).
-A recent study found that school readiness gaps narrowed between 1998 and 2010, but progress was uneven among racial/ ethnic groups (Reardon and Portilla 2015).
-For instance, the gap between White and Hispanic students in school readiness has narrowed, but the gap between White and Black students showed less movement.
-Status and Trends in the Education of Racial and Ethnic Groups 2017 contributes to this body of research by examining the educational progress and challenges of students in the United States by race/ethnicity.
+Disparities in the educational participation and attainment of different racial/ethnic groups in the United States are well documented.1 One study found that school readiness gaps narrowed between 1998 and 2010, but progress was uneven among racial/ethnic groups.2 For instance, the gap between White and Hispanic students in school readiness has narrowed, but the gap between White and Black students showed less movement.
+Status and Trends in the Education of Racial and Ethnic Group 2018 contributes to this body of research by examining the educational progress and challenges of students in the United States by race/ethnicity.
 The primary focus of this report is to examine differences in educational participation and attainment of students in the racial/ ethnic groups of White, Black, Hispanic, Asian, Native Hawaiian or Other Pacific Islander, American Indian/ Alaska Native, and Two or more races.
 The secondary focus of this report is to illustrate the changing demographics in the United States.
 Measuring population growth and diversity is important for anticipating the needs of schools and teachers.
 This report shows that over time, students in these racial/ethnic groups have completed high school and continued their education in college in increasing numbers.
 Despite these gains, the rate of progress has varied among these racial/ethnic groups and differences by race/ethnicity persist in terms of increases in attainment and progress on key indicators of educational performance.
 This report uses the most recent data available and reports on demographics, preprimary, elementary, and secondary education participation, student achievement, student behaviors and persistence, postsecondary education, and outcomes of education.

 Organization of the Report

-The report begins with demographic information (Chapter 1) and then is organized roughly according to the chronology of an individual's education, starting with indicators on preprimary, elementary, and secondary participation (Chapter 2), and continuing with student achievement (Chapter 3), student behaviors and persistence in education (Chapter 4), postsecondary education (Chapter 5), and outcomes of education (Chapter 6).
+The report begins with demographic information (Chapter 1) and then is organized roughly according to the chronology of an individual’s education, starting with indicators on preprimary, elementary, and secondary participation (Chapter 2) and continuing with student achievement (Chapter 3) student behaviors and persistence in education (Chapter 4) postsecondary education (Chapter 5) and outcomes of education (Chapter 6).
+In addition, it includes two spotlight indicators: characteristics of public school teachers by race/ethnicity (Spotlight A) and characteristics of minority-serving institutions (Spotlight B).

 Race and Ethnicity